aragon/hack/docs/guides-buidler-migration.md

   }
 ```

-It can also be used to replace the Aragon template logic.
+Hooks can also be used to replace Aragon's templates logic.
+You can find complete examples [here](https://github.com/aragon/aragon-apps/pull/1084) and [here](https://github.com/aragon/aragon-apps/pull/1092).
 In our case, we will simply add empty functions since we don't need any initialization logic.
-So we will create a file named `buidler-hooks.js` in the `scripts` folder and add the following code to it:
+So we will create a file named `buidler-hooks.js` in the `scripts` folder and add the following code:

 ```js
 module.exports = {